johnrraymond/greatlibraryserver/readme.md

 This number is the new cCA
 It needs to be added to .env ....

 # Use the tool in moralis dir.
-Save the result in the your passscode vault
+Save the result in the .env as the cCAPrivateKey
 ```
 (cd ~john/bakerydemo/moralis; node getPrivateKey.js "you mnemonic goes in here as the input ")
 ```